 Anxiety is the body’s natural response to stress.
 It’s normal to feel anxious about moving to a new place, starting college, a new job, meeting a deadline or delivering a presentation.
 This type of anxiety is unpleasant, but it may motivate you to work harder and to do a better job.
 Ordinary anxiety is a feeling that comes and goes but does not interfere with your everyday life.

 If, however, feelings of anxiety are extreme, long lasting and start to interfere with your day to day activities then it is time to seek help and advice.
-Contact Student Services for support or book in to see the School Counsellor.
+Contact Student Services.
 Anxiety feels different depending on the person experiencing it.
 Feelings can range from butterflies in your stomach to a racing heart.
 Other ways people experience anxiety include nightmares, panic attacks, and painful thoughts or memories that you can’t control.
 You may have a general feeling of fear and worry, or you may fear a specific place or event.

 Symptoms of general anxiety include: